InfoTechRG/salesforce_ar_sync/README.md

     deletion_map:

-To use the ENV variable you must pass environemnt variables to rails via the _export_ command in bash or before the initializer loads the ENV settings.
+To use the ENV variable you must pass environment variables to rails via the _export_ command in bash or before the initializer loads the ENV settings.

     $ export SALESFORCE_AR_SYNC_ORGANIZATION_ID=123456789123456789